-ASX RECOMMENDATIONS COMPLIANCE DETAILED DESCRIPTION ASX Recommendation 7.1 - Risk Committee Yes The Audit and Risk Committee has three members, all of whom are non-executive and independent directors.
-The board of a listed entity should: The Committee is Chaired by an independent director. (a) have a committee or committees to oversee risk, The Audit and Risk Committee charter is available at www.syrahresources.com.au . each of which: An overview of the Committee membership, responsibilities, qualifications and experience is provided above under (1) has at least three members, a majority of "Overview". whom are independent directors; and Meeting details, committee members and attendances are set out in the Annual Report.
-(2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+ASX Recommendations Compliance Detailed Description ASX Recommendation 7.1 - Risk Committee Yes The Audit and Risk Committee has three members, all of whom are non- executive and independent directors.
+The board of a listed entity should: The Committee is Chaired by an independent director. (a) have a committee or The Audit and Risk Committee charter is available at www.syrahresources.com.au . committees to oversee risk, each of which: An overview of the Committee membership, responsibilities, qualifications and experience is provided above under "Overview".
+(1) has at least three members, a majority of whom are All Committee members attended each meeting held during the year. independent directors; and Meeting details, committee members and attendances are set out in the Annual (2) is chaired by an independent director, and disclose: Report.
+(3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+ASX Recommendation 7.2 - Risk Framework Review The Company's Risk Management Framework is reviewed annually, and a review was conducted in Q2 2022, with continuous improvements arising from that review implemented.
+The board or a committee of the board should: The Board retains active oversight of the risk management process, including (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and the risk reporting framework, material risks and material changes to risks.
+The Audit and Risk Committee provides detailed oversight of the Risk Management Framework and associated processes.
+Accountabilities and responsibilities for risk management are clearly defined and the Executive Committee, the Board and its relevant sub-committees regularly review the detail of the Company's risks, the effectiveness of mitigation strategies and key priorities for further risk management. (b) disclose, in relation to each reporting period, whether such a review has taken place.